eclipse-jkube/jkube/quickstarts/kit/helm/README.md

 Once the process completes, a success informative message is printed.

-You can now install the generated chart using the `helm install jkube-example ./target/helm/kubernetes` command.
+You can install the generated chart by invoking `getHelmService().install(helmConfig)` programmatically or using the `helm install jkube-example ./target/helm/kubernetes` command.

 ```shell script